jeffreycrabill/CommonLit-Evaluate-Student-Summaries/README.md

 To develop a model that evaluates summaries based on the representation of main ideas, clarity, precision, and fluency of language.
 This automation reduces the time and effort required for manual evaluation.

 ## Setup
 Ensure you have Python 3.6 or newer installed.
-Download the necessary datasets and organize them as shown:
+Download the necessary datasets and organize them as shown from [https://www.kaggle.com/competitions/commonlit-evaluate-student-summaries/data]:
 - sample_submission.csv
 - prompts_train.csv
 - summaries_test.csv